-As at 31 December 2018, the Group had total workforce of 821 (2017: 838).
-Employee benefit during the year were approximate RMB96.3 million.
+As at 31 December 2019, the Group had a total workforce of 865 (2018: 821).
+Employee benefits during the year were approximately RMB108.0 million (2018: approximate RMB96.3 million).

 The Group recognises the importance of high caliber and competent staff and has a strict recruitment policy and performance appraisal scheme.
 Remuneration policies are mainly in line with industry practices, and are formulated on the basis of performance and experience and will be reviewed regularly.
 The Group remunerates its employees based on performance, experience and prevailing industry practices.
 The Group also provides Mandatory Provident Fund benefits for its employees in Hong Kong and the Statutory Retirement Scheme for its employees in the PRC.